klamping/vrt-email-course/day-2.md

 Here we asked our browser to get the title of the page (the aptly named `getTitle` command), and then logged that value out using the generic `then` command.

 *Note: If you're not familiar with JavaScript Promises, this syntax may look a little strange.
-For the sake of brevity, we're not going to get in to the details of it in this email.
+For the sake of brevity, we're not going to get into the details of it in this email.
 Fortunately there are [a lot of resources on JavaScript Promises](http://lmgtfy.com/?q=javascript+promise+tutorials) already out there for you to find*.

 Okay, we need to see all this in action to really grasp what's going on.
 Just to recap, here's what your `tests.js` file should look like: